Andrew practises principally in the fields of employment and discrimination law, sports law and commercial law.

 Andrew’s civil litigation practice involves him representing and advising clients on a broad range of commercial matters, often with an employment element.
 He has been led by James Laddie QC in a complex commercial arbitration, concerning a dispute over agency fees/commission.
 Andrew is currently acting as junior counsel to Antony White QC in arbitral proceedings in the International Court of Arbitration, representing a foreign government in a high value commercial dispute.

-Andrew accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Andrew is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 Andrew is committed to protecting and respecting your privacy.
 In order to provide legal services to his clients, including advice and representation services, Andrew needs to collect and hold personal data.
 This includes his clients’ personal data and the personal data of others who feature in the matter in which he is instructed.
 To read Andrew’s privacy notice in full, please see here.